 1) Be active

 Be active to Increase your LinkedIn Connections.
-You have to log in and spend at least 5 minutes on LinkedIn every day.
-This is one of the first (and easiest) things you can do to increase your LinkedIn connections.
+You have to log in and spend at least 5 minutes on LinkedIn every day, and this is one of the first (and easiest) things you can do to increase your LinkedIn connections.

 Another great place to discuss opinions and ideas is on LinkedIn’s group discussion boards.
 Commenting will open up conversations with other commentators, with whom you can forge a LinkedIn connection.